UPPRESSO: Untraceable and Unlinkable Privacy-PREserving Single Sign-On Services: The Designs of

-If any verification or check fails in some step, the flow will be halted immediately.
-For example, the user halts the flow if $Cert_{RP}$ is invalid.
-The IdP rejects a $PID_{RP}$-registration request, if there is any unexpired but identical $PID_{RP}$ in the list, and the RP rejects identity tokens until it accepts a $PID_{RP}$-registration result.
-The IdP rejects an identity-token request, if the pair of $PID_{RP}$ and $PEnpt_U$ is not in the unexpired list.
-Or, the RP rejects an identity token if $PID_{RP}$ in the token does not match the negotiated one.
+If any verification fails, this flow will be terminated immediately.
+For example, the user halts it when receiving an invalid $Cert_{RP}$.
+The IdP rejects an identity-token request in Step 3.3 if the received $PID_{RP}$ is not a point on $\mathbb{E}$, and the RP rejects a token in Step 4.2 if the signature is invalid.

+In Step 4.2 an RP does \emph{not} check if $PID_{RP}$ in the received token is equal to $[t]{ID_{RP}}$ or not.
+Even if an honest RP accepts a token which is generated for some malicious RP in another login and binds $PID_{U'} = [u't'r']G$ and $PID_{RP'}=[t'r']G$, a colluding user cannot find $t$ satisfying $[t^{-1}]PID_{U'} = Acct$ for any given victim with $Acct = [ur]G$ due to the ECDLP (see Theorem \ref{thm-rp-designation}).
+Adversaries cannot entice the target RP to derive another account by a manipulated $t$, either (Theorem \ref{thm-u-id}).
+That is, an \emph{unmatching} token or $t$ results in a \emph{meaningless} account corresponding to an unregistered (or non-existing) user, and the RP imperceptively treats it as a newly-registered user.